hansake/IoT_MQTT_Node-RED_example/README.md

 Download the file "Node-RED_MQTT.txt" from the source directory and copy the content to the clipboard.
 In the Node-RED web page open the Import menu item and get the code from the clipboard.

+In the figures directory there is a screenshot file showing the blocks of the Node-RED program.

-The address to the Mosquitto broker (i.e. the IP address of the RPi) must be updated to the correct value by changing the server address in the mqtt block.
+The address to the Mosquitto broker (i.e. the IP address of the RPi) must be updated to the correct value by changing the server address in the mqtt block (double click on one of the mqtt blocks to edit).

 Click on "Deploy" and the Node-RED program will run.

-In the figures directory there is a screenshot file showing